openterminology/oct/README.md

 ## Getting Involved

-To discuss any of the core ideas, please use the **Discussions** section of this repository.
+To discuss anything about OCT please use the [OCT Category of openhealthhub.org](https://openhealthhub.org/c/oct/58) - this is a good starting point for discussions, questions, and suggestions as well as learning about the project and connecting with existing contributors.

 If things need to be changed, raise this as an **Issue**, including as much clarity and reasoning around the proposed change as possible.
+Ideally, link to relevant discussions on openhealthhub.org, and/or relevant sections of the terminology itself

 Proposals for changes or additions to the terminology should be made via **Pull Requests**.